QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 $ ldapsearch -h IP -x -b "dc=example,dc=com" -s sub "(&(objectclass=user))" | grep sAMAccountName: | cut -f2 -d" "
 $ python windapsearch.py --dc-ip IP -u "" -U
 ```

+Some websites, which may be exposed to the outside, may use LDAP for authentication, so we can try [password spraying](/cybersecurity/red-team/s2.discovery/techniques/passwords/spraying.md) on them.
 </div><div>

 #### Pentester — Kerberos access